timo-reymann/poc-python-auto-update-launcher/README.md

 Graphical Auto Updater with QT 6 (pyside6).

 - Get version of currently installed software from VERSION file
-- Assumes files for application itself are in same folder
+- Assume files for application itself are in same folder

+## Setup

+1. Install dependencies with poetry install
+2. Run server in .server with docker-compoose

 ## Features